homepagepublic/my/README.md

-# 📈 Rajiv Mehta — Expert Trader & YouTuber
+# 📈 Rajiv Sahoo — Expert Trader & YouTuber

 Welcome to my official homepage.
 I'm Rajiv Mehta — a full-time trader with over 15 years of experience in equities, options, and global markets.
 I also share my strategies, trade breakdowns, and market psychology insights on YouTube with a growing community of 200k+ subscribers.